About the U.S. Capitol Building

 Dimensions: 751 feet 4 inches long; its greatest width is 350 feet.
 Its height above the base line on the east front to the top of the Statue of Freedom is 288 feet.

 At the U.S. Capitol Building the Senate and the House of Representatives come together to discuss, debate and deliberate national policy; develop consensus; and craft the country's laws.
-As the nation has grown so has the Capitol Building: today it covers well over 1.5 million square feet, has over 600 rooms, and miles of corridors.
+As the nation has grown so has the U.S. Capitol Building: today it covers well over 1.5 million square feet, has over 600 rooms, and miles of corridors.
 It is crowned by a magnificent white dome that overlooks the city of Washington and has become a widely recognized icon of the American people and government.
-The Capitol's design was selected by President George Washington in 1793 and construction began shortly thereafter.
+The U.S. Capitol's design was selected by President George Washington in 1793 and construction began shortly thereafter.

-The Capitol Building is among the most architecturally impressive and symbolically important buildings in the world.
+The U.S. Capitol Building is among the most architecturally impressive and symbolically important buildings in the world.
 It has housed the meeting chambers of the Senate and the House of Representatives for over two centuries.
-Begun in 1793, the Capitol Building has been built, burnt, rebuilt, extended and restored; today, it stands as a monument not only to its builders but also to the American people and their government.
+Begun in 1793, the U.S. Capitol has been built, burnt, rebuilt, extended and restored; today, it stands as a monument not only to its builders but also to the American people and their government.

 As the focal point of the government's Legislative Branch, the U.S. Capitol Building is the centerpiece of the Capitol Campus, which includes the six principal Congressional office buildings and three Library of Congress buildings constructed on Capitol Hill in the 19th and 20th centuries.

-In addition to its active use by Congress, the Capitol Building is a museum of American art and history.
+In addition to its active use by Congress, the U.S. Capitol is a museum of American art and history.
 Each year, it is visited by an estimated 3-5 million people from around the world.

 A fine example of 19th-century neoclassical architecture, the U.S. Capitol combines function with aesthetics.
 Its designs derived from ancient Greece and Rome evoke the ideals that guided the nation's founders as they framed their new republic.
 As the building was expanded from its original design, harmony with the existing portions was carefully maintained.

-The Capitol Building is divided into five levels.
+The U.S. Capitol Building is divided into five levels.
 The first, or ground, floor is occupied chiefly by committee rooms and the spaces allocated to various congressional officers.
 The areas accessible to visitors on this level include the Hall of Columns, the Brumidi Corridors, the restored Old Supreme Court Chamber, and the Crypt beneath the Rotunda, where historical exhibits are presented.

 The second floor holds the Chambers of the House of Representatives (in the south wing) and the Senate (in the north wing) as well as the offices of the congressional leadership.
 This floor also contains three major public areas.
 In the center under the dome is the Rotunda, a circular ceremonial space that also serves as a gallery of paintings and sculpture depicting significant people and events in the nation's history.
 The Rotunda is 96 feet in diameter and rises 180 feet 3 inches to the canopy.
 The semicircular chamber south of the Rotunda served as the Hall of the House until 1857; now designated National Statuary Hall, it houses part of the Capitol's collection of statues donated by the states in commemoration of notable citizens.
 The Old Senate Chamber northeast of the Rotunda, which was used by the Senate until 1859, has been returned to its mid-19th-century appearance.